Frisianrage/calculator/README.md

 This is a calculator project just based on HTML, CSS and Javascript.

-Just the basic operations (+, -, x , / ) are available for now.
+Just the basic operations (+, -, x , / ) for two numbers/integers are available for now.

 Updates are planed.